cainhill/render-engine/README.md

 ## Reason for existing

 I needed a programatic video rendering solution that:
-* Runs in a Python environment with minimal dependencies
+* Runs in a Python environment
 * Produces many-to-many videos
 * Processes one or more manifest CSV inputs
 * Runs within a Docker container